Beyondo/null/README.md

 # Null
-A cross-platform C++20/C++23 module-only library with many useful features.
+A cross-platform C++ module-only library with many useful features.
 Just drag and drop!
 It's that easy.

 # How to use
 1. Make sure you set your compiler's language standard to **C++20/C++23** or higher.